Aijunly/aijunly.github.io/_posts/2025-02-20-wild-fantasy.md

   - category2
 ---

-This post will show up by default.
-To disable scheduling of future posts, edit `config.yml` and set `future: false`.
+In this blog, I'll depict one of the pie-in-the-sky reflections that are the result of the tangled doubts I've heard, seen, and thought about, and together they converge and merge into a single idea.

-## The solar system
+## A guess about the solar system
 > The solar system, an amazing and conscious complex system.

 Although we have seen her, we may know a little about it and even more the Earth.